A Survey of PPG's Application in Authentication: A Novel Four-Layered View on PPG-based Authentication

+The security application layer implements the authentication applications using features extracted from the PPG representation layer.
 PPG signals represent an individual's unique hemodynamic and cardiovascular system.
+Hence, PPG signals identify their owners during authentication.

-Thus, a human's PPG signal works as a unique identifier for user authentication.
-Instead of the raw signals, the feature vectors are used in user authentication.
-The user authentication process consists of two phases --- the enrollment (training) phase and the authentication phase.
+The user authentication process comprises the enrollment phase and the authentication phase.
 During the enrollment phase, the biometric system learns the feature vectors extracted from the individual.
-The learned templates will be stored locally on the device or the cloud as individual identifiers.
-The authentication phase is divided into two scenarios --- verification and identification.
-Verification only determines whether the user is consistent with their declared identity.
-Identification requires finding the enrollment template in the system that corresponds to the user.
+The enrollment phase can be regarded as the training phase from the machine learning perspective.
+The learned templates are stored on a local device or in the cloud as individual identifiers.
+The authentication phase is further divided into two scenarios --- verification and identification.
+Verification determines whether the user is consistent with the declared identity.
+Identification attempts to find the best matching enrollment template in the system that corresponds to the user.
 A biometric system can be regarded as a matching or classification problem.

 At present, several methods distinguish the PPG signals of different individuals.
 A straightforward method uses the similarity between features to distinguish the PPG signals between individuals.
 A predefined threshold value determines the degree of similarity.
-If the similarity between features exceeds a preset threshold, the signals are considered to be originated from the same individual.
-Distance and correlation are usually used to discern similarity \cite{salanke2013enhanced,akhter2015heart,Yao4353358,Reddy3137004}.
+If the similarity between features exceeds a preset threshold, the signals are considered to belong to the same individual.
+Distance and correlation are common approaches to measure similarity \citep{salanke2013enhanced, akhter2015heart, Yao4353358}.

-In machine learning-based methods, user authentication is translated to a classification problem, where users are classified to their groups.
+User authentication is typically translated into a classification problem in machine learning as the paradigm where user profiles are associated with different classes.
 Features manually extracted through traditional machine learning do not guarantee an adequate representation of the uniqueness of individual PPG signals.
-Deep learning approaches are usually end-to-end solutions.
-Deep learning methods feed the training set and corresponding labels into the model before learning the training set features and inferring the test set results.
-When the understanding of the feature domain is inadequate, deep learning methods are often preferred.
+On the contrary, deep learning approaches are usually end-to-end solutions.
+Deep learning methods feed the training data and corresponding labels into the model before learning useful features and inferring the testing set results.
+Deep learning methods are often preferred over manual feature extraction when we lack profound domain knowledge to understand the feature domain.